-Formosa 1 is an offshore windfarm being developed near Miaoli, in the west coast of Taiwan.
-The 130MW windfarm will be Taiwan’s first commercial-scale offshore wind project.
+Formosa 1 is an offshore wind farm developed near Miaoli, in the west coast of Taiwan.
+The 128MW wind farm is Taiwan’s first commercial-scale offshore wind project.

-The farm is planned to be developed in two phases – a demonstration phase with two wind turbines, and a commercial phase.
+The farm was developed in two phases – a demonstration phase with two wind turbines and a commercial phase.

-Swancor Renewable, a subsidiary of chemical and composite material manufacturer Swancor Holding, is developing the project.
+Swancor Renewable, a subsidiary of chemical and composite material manufacturer Swancor Holding, is the project developer.

-Macquarie Capital and DONG Energy entered an agreement with Swancor Renewable to purchase 50% and 35% interest respectively in the project.
+Macquarie Capital and Orsted (formerly DONG Energy) entered an agreement with Swancor Renewable to purchase 25% and 35% interests in the project respectively.

-Approximately 6km off the west coast of Miaoli in the Strait of Taiwan, spread over an area of 11km², Formosa 1 windfarm lies in water depths of 15m-30m.
+Approximately 6km off the west coast of Miaoli in the Strait of Taiwan spread over an area of 11km², the wind farm lies in water depths between 15m and 30m.

-The demonstration phase is equipped with two Siemens SWT-4.0-120 wind turbines, each with a rated capacity of 4MW.
+During the demonstration phase, the wind farm was equipped with two Siemens SWT-4.0-120 wind turbines, each with a rated capacity of 4MW.
 The turbines have a rotor diameter of 120m, 58.5m-long rotor blades and a swept area of 11,300m².

-The wind turbines are installed on monopile foundations using A2SEA’s Torben vessel.
+Wind turbines are installed on monopile foundations, using A2SEA’s Torben vessel.
 Siemens monitors the turbines from its remote diagnostic centre in Brande, Denmark, on a 24/7 basis.

-The energy generated by the windfarm will be directly transmitted to the proposed onshore transformer station.
+The renewable energy generated by the wind farm will be directly transmitted to the proposed onshore transformer station.

 Financing for the Taiwanese windfarm

-The Changhua County Government signed a memorandum of understanding on 8 March with Macquarie Formosa 1 and Swancor Renewable Energy to invest NT$210bn ($6.8bn) in the project.
+The Changhua County Government signed a memorandum of understanding in March 2017 with Macquarie Formosa 1 and Swancor Renewable Energy to invest TW$210bn ($6.8bn) in the project.

 Swancor Renewable engaged Sinotech Engineering Consultants for the construction of the offshore windfarm.
 Sinotech sub-contracted COWI for the turbine foundation design.

-K2 Management is acting as the general consultant and has conducted wind modelling and wind data analysis for the project.
+K2 Management acted as the general consultant and also conducted wind modelling and wind data analysis for the project.

 Siemens was awarded a contract for supplying two 4MW turbines for the first phase of the Formosa windfarm.
-The company will also provide ten-year service and maintenance for the turbines.
+The company will also provide a ten-year service and maintenance programme for the turbines.

-IX was engaged to provide technical and commercial advisory services on the wind turbines selection and tender.
-Wind Minds has been appointed as the technical advisor for the project and will provide advisory services on commercial issues, logistics and balance-of-plant works.
+IX provided technical and commercial advisory services on the wind turbines selection and tender.
+Appointed as the technical adviser for the project, Wind Minds provided advisory services on commercial issues, logistics and balance-of-plant works.

 Tekmar Energy supplied its TEKLINK® cable protection system (CPS) to shield the underwater power cables during installation.

-Woen Jinn Harbour was engaged to perform installation of the power cables and Tekmar Energy’s CPS.
+Woen Jinn Harbour performed the installation of the power cables and Tekmar Energy’s CPS.